oemof/oemof-solph/docs/introductory_tutorials/ev_charging.rst

 The tutorial is set up in 5 different steps

 - Step 1: Plugged EV as load
-- Step 2: Unidirektional charging (learning: incentive to re-charge)
+- Step 2: Unidircetional charging
 - Step 3: Free charging with PV system at work (learning: dispatch with shifting under simple constraint)
 - Step 4: Fix free charging artefact and allow bidirectional use of the battery (learning: looped energy flow as indicator for flawed model and understand the "balanced" keyword)
 - Step 5: Variable electricity prices (learning: how to include time series for costs)